 It is also important to be able to easily find your email alerts so that you can check exactly what you have set up and you can also make changes to them here.

-To go to the Alert area, click on your initial in the top-right of any page within Analytics and click on the option of "Alert".
+To go to the Alert area, click on the Alert button in the left-hand sidebar, located on any page within Analytics.

-From here, you will see the specific types of email alerts you have set up, recipient email addresses, the total number of patents associated with the Alert, and its current status.
+From here, you will see the specific types of email alerts you have set up, other users who receive the alert, and its current status.
 You can switch an Alert On or Off by selecting the switches situated under the "Status" column heading; change specific criteria and recipients by hovering over the rightmost cell and selecting the pencil icon, and you can also delete alerts by clicking on the dustbin icon also situated here.